UBC-ECESS/EcessDiscordBot/README.md

 3. Within the [Discord Developer Portal](https://discord.com/developers/applications), create a new application.
 Within the Settings panel, navigate to Bot to create a bot.
 4. Create a `secrets` directory, which will hold your private files.
 Within the `src/secrets` folder, create a `token.txt` file.
 Copy the token from the Build-A-Bot configuration into the `token.txt` file.
 Remember not to share your token with anyone.
 5. Within the `src/secrets` folder, create a `role_msg_id.txt` file.
 Enable [Developer Mode](https://discordia.me/en/developer-mode) on your server.
 Find the message you will be using to assign roles.
 Right-click and copy the message ID.
 Copy and paste the message ID into the `role_msg_id.txt` file.
 6. Invite the bot into your server through the Developer Portal.
+This is found in the OAuth2 section of the Settings.
+Remember to put the bot on a higher privilege than the roles you are assigning.
 7. Test the bot by navigating to `src` and running `python3 EcessClient.py`.
 The bot will be online when the console displays `Bot is ready!`.
 8. (Optional) To format your Python files, run `chmod +x fix_formatting.sh` to enable execute permissions.
 Proceed to run `./fix_formatting.sh`, which will run the [Black](https://github.com/psf/black) code formatter.